 Think of it as if bugs are eating away at the soil around a tree trunk.
 Eventually, they eat away all of the soil and part of the trees roots, causing the tree to collapse.

-Gum disease is diagnosed through a process that measures the depth of the pockets around each tooth.
-Pockets that are greater than 3 millimeters in depth are considered hazardous and will generally require treatment.
+Gum disease, both gingivitis and periodontal disease, is diagnosed through a process that measures the depth of the pockets around each tooth.
+Pockets that are greater than 3 millimeters in-depth, or bleeding gums, are considered hazardous and will generally require treatment.

-The early detection and prevention of gum disease is another reason to see your dentist regularly
+The early detection and prevention of gum disease is another reason to see your hygienist regularly.

 Remember, it is always better to prevent disease than to treat disease.